agiliq/djenofdjango/source/models-tutorial.rst

 Now open http://127.0.0.1:8000 in your browser.

-settings.py is a list of project wide settings with sane default values.
+settings.py is a list of project wide settings with some default values.
 You will need to edit this often when installing new django applications, deployment etc.

 You can change the DATABASES settings at this point to make sure your app can be sync'ed later.
 The easiest